Ranch Tamri

 • Best low-stress evening: sunset camel ride & BBQ (from €39).

-• Best outdoor half-day: Paradise Valley for older children in spring or autumn.
+• Best outdoor half-day: Paradise Valley for confident walkers aged 6+ in spring or autumn.

 Is Agadir good for families?

-• A strong fit for beach-led holidays with one or two easy excursions
+• Strong fit for beach-led holidays with one or two easy excursions

-• Less ideal if you want dense city sightseeing every day
+• Less ideal if you want dense medina sightseeing every day

-• Works well from Agadir or Taghazout with pickup-friendly tour options
+• Works from Agadir or Taghazout with pickup-friendly tour options

 Best easy things to do in Agadir with kids

-Crocoparc is the standout easy win.
-More than 300 Nile crocodiles, a botanical garden, and shaded walkways make it feel like a real outing without a long transfer or heavy walking.
-Most families treat it as a half-day with pickup included, which keeps the day predictable.
+Crocoparc remains the standout easy paid win: Nile crocodiles, gardens, playgrounds, and shaded paths without a long transfer.
+Most families treat it as a half-day with pickup, which keeps snacks, naps, and return timing predictable.

-• Crocoparc: best single paid attraction for mixed-age families (from €30, ~3 hours)
+• Crocoparc: best single paid attraction for mixed ages (from €30, ~3 hours)

 Family planning tip